9 Best Educational Activities for Children in Vermont!

 The mission of this organization, founded in 1987, is “to provide education, to nurture an appreciation of the environment, and to study birds and their habitats using woodcarvings and other museum resources.”
 With over 500 hand-carved wooden birds that depict native nesting species in their natural habitat, the museum also hosts a 100-acre bird sanctuary/nature preserve.
 Go birding, learn bird calls, explore art, or even attempt wood carving.

-Fairbanks Museum and Planetarium, St. Johnsbury, Vermont
+Fairbanks Museum and Planetarium, St. Johnsbury, VT

 With a number of changing exhibits, the museum, founded in 1889 by industrialist Franklin Fairbanks, boasts more than 175,000 objects.
 Topics span art, culture, technology, history, geology, climate, and more.
 The Naturalist’s Corner covers wetlands, forests, and fields, including plant and animal diversity and the ecosystem, and the planetarium covers the stars and sky that cover the planet.
 Educational activities abound at this, the only public planetarium in the state.